PriankaPriya17/priankapriya17.github.io/index.md

 My research has been published in top-tier security and privacy venues, including USENIX Security 2024, IEEE S&P 2024, IEEE S&P 2025, and PETS 2025, as well as in software engineering venues, including ICST 2025 and FSE 2023.

+<span style="color:blue">I am on the job market seeking research positions in academia or industry!</span>.

 <!---### Contact me-->